 If you're the victim of a crime and the court has ordered the probationer to stay away from you and have no contact with you, the supervising probation officer can:

-- Tell you whether or not the probationer is in compliance with the court orders
+- Tell you whether or not the probationer is complying with the court orders

-- Notify you if the probationer moves to another location
+- Tell you if the probationer moves to another location

-- Contact you on a monthly basis if you request it.
-You can request to be contacted by email, letter, or phone call.
+- Contact you on a monthly basis if you ask.
+You can ask to be contacted by email, letter, or phone.